chinapedia/wikipedia.abstract.en/Page/Montana.md

 Statehood

-Reporting statehood: Article text is here.
-The official telegram received:
-EXECUTIVE MANSION,
-WASHINGTON, D.C.
-NOV.
-7, 1889
-TO HON.
-JOSEPH K. TOOLE, GOVERNOR OF THE STATE OF MONTANA:
-THE PRESIDENT SIGNED AND ISSUED THE PROCLAMATION DECLARING MONTANA A STATE OF THE UNION AT 10:40 O'CLOCK THIS MORNING.
-JAMES G. BLAINE
-SECRETARY OF STATE[8] Under Territorial Governor Thomas Meagher, Montanans held a constitutional convention in 1866 in a failed bid for statehood.
+Under Territorial Governor Thomas Meagher, Montanans held a constitutional convention in 1866 in a failed bid for statehood.
 A second constitutional convention held in Helena in 1884 produced a constitution ratified 3:1 by Montana citizens in November 1884.
 For political reasons, Congress did not approve Montana statehood until February 1889 and President Grover Cleveland signed an omnibus bill granting statehood to Montana, North Dakota, South Dakota and Washington once the appropriate state constitutions were crafted.
 In July 1889, Montanans convened their third constitutional convention and produced a constitution accepted by the people and the federal government.
 On November 8, 1889 President Benjamin Harrison proclaimed Montana the union's forty-first state.
 The first state governor was Joseph K. Toole.
 In the 1880s, Helena (the state capital) had more millionaires per capita than any other United States city.

 Homesteading